twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.262 - use of bioweapon not on eros? *fools* p.263 - **START OF THE EROS INCIDENT** - eros is now on lockdown, crowd forced to go to radiological safety confinement - *the protomolecule kill zone* p.263 - alex's expereince in rad shelter. p.265 - new security guys from luna **
+p.262 - use of bioweapon not on eros? *fools* p.263 - **START OF THE EROS INCIDENT** - eros is now on lockdown, crowd forced to go to radiological safety confinement - *the protomolecule kill zone* p.263 - alex's expereince in rad shelter. p.265 - new security guys from luna *carne por la machina* p.268 - remember the stolen riot gear on ceres, now theres ceres junnkies on eros with the same gear acting as police.